Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

-All peptides selected for simulation-based validation were run in triplicate (90 simulations in total).
-In every run, the peptides formed aggregates: each exceeded the aggregation-propensity threshold ($\mathrm{AP} \geq 1.8$, computed from the CG-MD SASA ratio) and showed visible assembly upon trajectory inspection.
+All 30 peptides yielded by PepMorph for simulation-based validation, as well as additional control cohorts totalizing 87 peptides, were simulated in triplicate under the same CG-MD protocol and analysis pipeline.
+For PepMorph-selected peptides, aggregation was observed in every run: each exceeded the aggregation-propensity threshold ($\mathrm{AP} \geq 1.8$, computed from the CG-MD SASA ratio) and showed visible assembly upon trajectory inspection.
 With respect to morphology targeting, the RMOI distributions show distinct tendencies for the two classes: spherical assemblies cluster around high values ($\sim 0.8$), while fibrillar assemblies concentrate at low values ($\sim 0.3$), as seen in Figure~\ref{fig:sim-val}d,e.
 This separation highlights that RMOI captures the expected contrast between compact and elongated morphologies, albeit only as a proxy.
 Nevertheless, the cutoff values were empirically defined, and the metric has significant limitations.
 We observed several borderline cases where RMOI classified assemblies incorrectly, despite visual inspection confirming the target morphology.
 Because RMOI considers only the longest and shortest inertia directions, it neglects how mass is distributed in the simulation box --- for instance, aggregates aligned along box boundaries in all directions sometimes yielded high RMOI despite being fiber-like.
 More broadly, RMOI struggles to reliably classify fibrils: slightly wider fibers tend to exhibit intermediate values, and the metric inherently overemphasizes tubular/rod geometries rather than fibrillar ones.
-By visually inspecting the final frame of each trajectory (see Supplementary Material), we determine a morphology success rate of 83\%.
+By visually inspecting the final frame of each trajectory (see Supplementary Material), we determine a morphology success rate under our CG-MD validation protocol of 83\% (Table~\ref{tab:success}).
+Visual labeling used explicit geometric criteria: spherical denotes a single compact aggregate with low apparent anisotropy, whereas fibrillar denotes an elongated aggregate with a dominant long axis; ambiguous or sheet-/net-like assemblies were labeled as failures for the targeted class.

+As previously mentioned, and to contextualize this CG-MD-based validation and provide negative baselines, we additionally selected multiple control cohorts.
+These isolate (i) aggregation enrichment from the AP/SA screening stage and (ii) morphology steering from the proxy-descriptor windows: we selected random peptides (n=15) and non-morphology-proxy (unconditional) generated peptides (n=12; two per length), which provide lower-bound baselines with no design intent; we then selected cohorts that failed the AP filter (AP-fail), which test whether aggregation is obtained without the aggregation screen (n=30; n=15 per morphology); and then cohorts that passed the AP filter but failed the descriptor match, which test whether aggregation alone is sufficient to recover the intended morphologies without morphology-proxy constraints (n=30; n=15 per morphology).